alibaba/async_simple/README.md

 # Get Started

 After installing and reading [Lazy](./docs/docs.en/Lazy.md) to get familiar with API, here is a [demo](./docs/docs.en/GetStarted.md) use Lazy to count char in a file.

+# How to Contribute
+1. Create a PR, fill in the PR template.
+2. Choose one or more reviewers from contributors: (ChuanqiXu9, RainMark, foreverhy, qicosmos).
+3. Approved and merged.

 # License